-Dr. Jon Cho-Polizzi received his PhD from the University of California, Berkeley, in the fields of German and Medieval Studies and is an incoming LSA Postdoctoral Fellow and Assistant Professor of German at the University of Michigan.
-His research focuses primarily on contemporary literature, migration, poetry, translingualism, and radical politics in the German-speaking world.
+Dr. Jon Cho-Polizzi is a Collegiate Fellow and Assistant Professor of German at the University of Michigan.
+He received his PhD from UC Berkeley in the fields of German and Medieval Studies.
+His research focuses on contemporary literature, migration, poetry, translingualism, and radical politics in the German-speaking world.

 * * *